Tanya-Verma/MathMinder/README.md

-# 🧠 MathMind — AI Math Solver
+# 🧠 MathMind AI Math Assistant

 **Understand math, not just solve it.**